Aider-AI/aider/website/docs/install/docker.md

 ---
+parent: Installation
 nav_order: 100
 ---

-# Run aider with docker
+# Aider with docker

 You can run aider via docker without doing any local installation, like this: